 Staff Turnover Could Send You Broke!

-If your competitors are equally as good and offer the same products or comparable services - then, how do you grow your business?
-The easy solution is to reduce your prices.
+If you operate in a competitive industry and your competitors offer comparable products or services - then, how do you grow your business?
+The easy solution is to cut your prices.
 However once you do this, there’s no going back and you risk triggering a price war with competitors that may have deeper pockets than you.

-More often than not, the answer is standing right in front of you - it's your people.
+More often than not, the answer is standing right in front of you - it's the people who work for you.

-Above all else, it’s the people you employ that can make or break your business.
+Above all else, it’s the people you employ that can make the biggest difference to the results of your business.
+They can be your greatest asset or your biggest liability.
 You can have the best products and offer the very best service in the world, but without the right people working for you it can come to nothing.